 Once the water is at a rolling boil, add in brown rice pasta and cook for approximately 10 minutes or until al dente.
 Add frozen peas to the boiling water during the last minute of cooking.

 Reserve 1 cup of pasta water right before draining.
 Then drain the pasta and peas.
-Do not rinse, and put them back in the large pot.
+Do not rinse, and put the noodles back in the large pot.

-Top with fresh ground black pepper and serve immediately.
+Top with fresh cracked black pepper and serve immediately.

 Find the Tinkyada Brown Rice Spirals used in this recipe.